liangrog/lmdo/README.md

     Details please ref to [AWS CLI](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html)

-    **Note**: If explicitly using config options `Region, AWSKey, AWSSecret`, it's recommended to define them in the environment.
+    **Note**: If explicitly using config options `Region, AWSKey, AWSSecret, AWSSessionToken (optional)`, it's recommended to define them in the environment.
 Using syntax like `$env|YOUR_ENV_VAR` lmdo will replace them with the actual environment value.

 2. Other mandatory configuration Options